 The best appellations on the right bank of the Rhone river are the Cotes du Vivarais, St Gervais, and Laudun.
 They are among the leading producers in the Southern Rhone.

-Make sure to visit Lyon, one of the most beautiful French cities.
-The old town Vieux Lyon is famous for its Renaissance buildings.
+Be sure to visit Lyon, one of the most beautiful cities in France.
+The old town of Vieux Lyon is famous for its Renaissance buildings.
 There is also the beautiful La Place Bellecour, the Gothic Cathedral, and the phenomenal Cinema and Miniature Museum.

 Visit Provence and Enjoy Premium Rosé Wines

-Provence is certainly known for its amazing lavender fields and attractive cities such as Saint Tropez and Cannes.
+Provence is undoubtedly renowned for its stunning lavender fields and charming cities, such as Saint-Tropez and Cannes.

 For white wines, winemakers use Semillon and Rolle grapes.
-The most known appellations are Côte de Provence and Coteaux Varois en Provence.
-As you enjoy these quality wines be sure to also explore the cultural sights of Provence.
+The most well-known appellations are Côte de Provence and Côteaux Varois en Provence.
+As you enjoy these quality wines, be sure to also explore the cultural sights of Provence.

 Visit the Palais des Papes, a UNESCO-listed 14th-century papal palace in Avignon.
-You will surely like the beautiful Mediterranean port of Marseilles, ancient ruins in Arles, and Aix-en-Provence with its numerous fountains.
+You will surely enjoy the beautiful Mediterranean port of Marseille, the ancient ruins in Arles, and Aix-en-Provence, known for its numerous fountains.

 Red and Rosé Wines are Most Common in Corsica